kaiPushOrigin/Mean-Stack-Tutorial/README.md

 Code Stuff:

 1. app.use(express.static(__dirname + "/public")); //static - html, javascript and CSS file.
 Telling the server to look for static files in 'public' directory.

+2. <html ng-app> <!--The ng-app directive defines an AngularJS application. -->

+3. <input ng-model="test"> <!-- The ng-model directive binds the value of HTML controls (input, select, textarea) to application data. -->

+4. <table class="table" ng-control="AppCtrl"> <!--The ngController directive attaches a controller class to the view-->